 When is it necessary to submit information addressing land contamination issues in support of planning applications?

-- For all potentially contaminated sites where there is reason to suspect that contamination could impact on the proposed development, a Phase I desk study report (see ‘blue leaflet’ in Downloads section) must be submitted with the planning application
+- For all potentially contaminated sites where there is reason to suspect that contamination could impact on the proposed development, a Phase I desk study report (see ‘blue leaflet’ in Documents section) must be submitted with the planning application

-- For more vulnerable end uses (eg housing with gardens, allotments), a minimum of a Phase I desk study will be required in all circumstances.
+- For more vulnerable end uses (for example housing with gardens, allotments), a minimum of a Phase I desk study will be required in all circumstances.
 Where there is reason to suspect significant contamination, a Phase II intrusive investigation report and remediation statement (see ‘blue leaflet’) may be required in support of the application

 What happens to your application and the submitted reports?